Convert MD to EPUB

 Q: Will my EPUB work on Kindle?

-A: Yes!
+A: Yes.
 EPUB files work on most Kindles and can be converted to Amazon's MOBI/AZW format using Calibre or Amazon's KindleGen tool.
-Alternatively, you can upload EPUB directly to Amazon KDP (Kindle Direct Publishing) and Amazon will automatically convert it.
-For direct Kindle reading, send the EPUB to your Kindle email address and Amazon will convert it automatically.
+Alternatively, upload EPUB directly to Amazon KDP (Kindle Direct Publishing) and Amazon will convert it automatically.
+You can also send the EPUB to your Kindle email address for automatic conversion and delivery to your device.

 Q: How is the table of contents generated?

 A: The table of contents is automatically generated from your Markdown headers.
 Top-level headers (#) become main chapters, second-level headers (##) become sections, and third-level headers (###) become subsections.
-The EPUB includes both a logical navigation structure (NCX) and an HTML table of contents, ensuring compatibility with all e-readers.
+The EPUB includes both a logical navigation structure (NCX) and an HTML table of contents page, ensuring compatibility with all e-readers and navigation systems.

 Q: Can I add a cover image to the EPUB?

 A: The basic conversion creates a text-only EPUB.
-To add a cover image, use EPUB editing tools like Calibre, Sigil, or online EPUB editors after conversion.
-Simply open the EPUB file in Calibre, click "Edit book," and add your cover image.
-Most ebook platforms (Amazon KDP, Apple Books) also let you upload a cover separately when publishing.
+To add a cover image, use EPUB editing tools like Calibre or Sigil after conversion.
+Open the EPUB file in Calibre, click "Edit book," and add your cover image.
+Most ebook publishing platforms (Amazon KDP, Apple Books) also let you upload a cover separately during the publishing process.

 Q: What metadata is included in the EPUB?

-A: The converted EPUB includes basic metadata like title (from the first # header) and language (English by default).
-For comprehensive metadata (author name, publisher, ISBN, publication date, description), use EPUB editing tools like Calibre to add this information after conversion.
+A: The converted EPUB includes basic metadata such as the title (derived from the first # header) and language (English by default).
+For comprehensive metadata including author name, publisher, ISBN, publication date, and description, use EPUB editing tools like Calibre to add this information after conversion.
 This metadata appears in e-reader libraries and online bookstores.

 Q: Will images in my Markdown be included?

 A: If your Markdown file references local images using ![alt](image.png) syntax and those images are accessible during conversion, they can be embedded in the EPUB.
 For best results, place images in the same directory as your Markdown file or use relative paths.
-Web-hosted images (URLs) are typically embedded automatically.
+The images will be included as part of the EPUB ZIP archive and display within the ebook content.

 Q: Can I edit the EPUB after conversion?

-A: Yes!
-EPUB is an open format based on XHTML and CSS.
-Use free tools like Calibre or Sigil to edit the EPUB's content, styling, metadata, and structure.
+A: Yes.
+EPUB is an open format based on XHTML and CSS inside a ZIP archive.
+Use free tools like Calibre or Sigil to edit the content, styling, metadata, and structure.
 You can add custom CSS for typography, insert additional pages, modify the table of contents, or embed fonts.
-For minor text edits, it's often easier to modify the source Markdown and reconvert.
+For minor text edits, it is often easier to modify the source Markdown and reconvert.

 Q: Is the EPUB standards-compliant?

-A: Yes!
-The conversion creates valid EPUB 2.0 or EPUB 3.0 format (depending on conversion settings) that passes EPUBCheck validation.
-This ensures compatibility with all major e-readers, bookstores (Amazon, Apple, Kobo), and library systems.
-Standards compliance is essential for professional publishing and distribution.
+A: Yes.
+The conversion produces valid EPUB format that passes EPUBCheck validation, the official W3C validator for EPUB files.
+This ensures compatibility with all major e-readers, ebook stores (Amazon, Apple, Kobo), and library systems.
+Standards compliance is essential for professional publishing and successful distribution across all platforms.

 Q: Can I sell the EPUB ebook commercially?

-A: Absolutely!
+A: Absolutely.
 The converted EPUB is yours to distribute, sell, or publish however you choose.
-Upload it to self-publishing platforms (Amazon KDP, Apple Books, Kobo Writing Life, Gumroad), sell directly to readers, include as a product bonus, or distribute through your website.
-Just ensure you own the rights to the content and comply with platform-specific formatting requirements.
+Upload it to self-publishing platforms like Amazon KDP, Apple Books, Kobo Writing Life, or Gumroad.
+Sell directly to readers through your website or include it as a digital product bonus.
+Just ensure you own the rights to the content and comply with each platform's formatting guidelines.